Jerome McDougle

-Jerome McDougle (born December 15, 1978) is a former American football defensive end.
-He was drafted by the Philadelphia Eagles 15th overall in the 2003 NFL Draft.
+Jerome McDougle (born December 15, 1978) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He was selected by the Philadelphia Eagles 15th overall in the 2003 NFL draft.
 McDougle played college football at the University of Miami.
-He has also played for the New York Giants.
+He also played in the NFL for the New York Giants.

 College career

 McDougle was a standout defensive player at the University of Miami.
 Among his collegiate accomplishments, he helped lead the University of Miami to its 12–0 national championship season in 2001.

 Professional career

 Philadelphia Eagles

-McDougle was drafted by the Philadelphia Eagles with the 15th overall selection in the first round of the 2003 NFL Draft.
+McDougle was selected by the Philadelphia Eagles with the 15th overall selection in the first round of the 2003 NFL draft.
 The Eagles traded up 15 spots to obtain McDougle, making him the first University of Miami player to be drafted by the Eagles since Jerome Brown, whose promising NFL career was cut short by a fatal 1992 car accident.

 With the Eagles, McDougle was plagued by injuries.
 In the final 2003 pre-season game, he sustained ankle, knee and hip injuries during a game against the New York Jets, forcing him to miss eight games of the 2003 season.
 During the 2004 season, he was diagnosed with an irregular heartbeat, and later he suffered a knee sprain in a game against the Dallas Cowboys, missing five games during the season.

 During the 2005 offseason, McDougle was shot during an armed robbery of his home.
 Complications from the shooting and surgery left him out for the entire 2005 season.
 McDougle fully recovered and joined the Eagles at their 2006 training camp practices.
 He performed well in pre-season outings, recording an impressive sack of former collegiate teammate Ken Dorsey in the Eagles' pre-season game against the Cleveland Browns.
 On August 15, however, Eagles coach Andy Reid announced that McDougle had sustained fractures to two ribs in pre-season practices and would require approximately three weeks for recuperation.
 He was reactivated in September 2006.